Financial Access for Investing in the Development of Afghanistan

 Agriculture is the most common source of income for citizens in Afghanistan.
 Accordingly, FAIDA focused on agribusiness growth to provide the economic stability necessary to expand the job market in rural areas.
 Working under subcontract with Chemonics International, CNFA handled micro-level activities to expand the depth and reach of Afghanistan’s financial sector to agricultural value chains and underserved MSMEs.

-Access to credit for Micro, Small and Medium Enterprises (MSMEs):CNFA’s Enterprise Component focused on two central objectives.
-First, facillitation of access to business loans for Afghan enterprises and entrepreneurs by providing technical assistance, including drafting business plans and gathering loan underwriting documents; and second, providing assistance to banks in recruiting and training loan officers in newly developed Shariah-compliant loan products moving forward.
+- Access to Credit for Micro, Small and Medium Enterprises (MSMEs):CNFA’s Enterprise Component focused on two central objectives: the facilitation of access to business loans for Afghan enterprises and entrepreneurs by providing technical assistance, including drafting business plans and gathering loan underwriting documents; as well as providing assistance to banks in recruiting and training loan officers in newly developed Shariah-compliant loan products.

-Agriculture Value Chain Financing Opportunities:CNFA laid the groundwork to complete the following under FAIDA Ag-extension:
+- Agriculture Value Chain Financing Opportunities:CNFA laid the groundwork to complete the following under FAIDA Ag-extension:

 - Assisted the Afghan National Seed Organization (ANSOR) to develop an Islamic loan product to extend to approximately 40 of its 100 members who wanted to access Sharia-compliant loans, and to increase the size and number of its conventional loans;

-- Examined the feasibility of and facilitated lending for the establishment of grain storage facilities utilizing a warehouse receipt system, to better stabilize the supply and price of basic grain throughout the year;
+- Examined the feasibility of and facilitated lending for the establishment of grain storage facilities utilizing a warehouse receipt system, to stabilize the supply and price of basic grain throughout the year;

-- Provided Sharia-compliant lending to poultry feed millers to purchase ingredients, manufacture feed and provide it on credit to broiler producers.
+- Provided Sharia-compliant lending to poultry feed millers to purchase ingredients, manufacture feed, and provide it on credit to broiler producers.

-Access to Finance through Farm Service Center Association of Afghanistan (FSCAA):CNFA facilitated the creation of the FSCAA in 2009 under the USAID Afghanistan Farm Service Alliance (AFSA) to serve as an apex organization.
-The FSCAA drove expansion and enhancement of a network of FSC stores and improved commercial input supply infrastructure in Afghanistan.
-Through FAIDA, the FSCAA gained a unique opportunity to strengthen its national presence and play a vital role in the development of the agricultural sector.
-FAIDA’s initiatives focused on ensuring the FSCAA’s financial sustainability and building a strong association that offered professional and technical services to its 25 agribusiness members.
+- Access to Finance through Farm Service Center Association of Afghanistan (FSCAA):CNFA facilitated the creation of the FSCAA in 2009 under the USAID Afghanistan Farm Service Alliance (AFSA) to serve as an apex organization.
+The FSCAA drove expansion and enhancement of a network of FSC stores and improved commercial input supply infrastructure in Afghanistan, and gained a unique opportunity to strengthen its national presence and play a vital role in the development of the agricultural sector.
+FAIDA’s initiatives focused on ensuring the FSCAA’s financial sustainability and building a strong association that offered professional and technical services to its 25 agribusiness members;

-Promoting Bank Credit through Associations: Our team identified agriculture, construction and carpet as sectors that would best benefit from FAIDA activities.
-FAIDA worked with the Afghan Builders Association, Kabul Chambers of Commerce, agriculture cooperatives and associations, such as the FSCAA, to facilitate bank lending.
-CNFA built the capacity of these associations to be capable of advising their members on methods to acquire bank credit.
+- Promoting Bank Credit through Associations:CNFA identified agriculture, construction, and carpet as sectors that would best benefit from FAIDA activities.
+FAIDA worked with the Afghan Builders Association, Kabul Chambers of Commerce, agriculture cooperatives, and associations, such as the FSCAA, to facilitate bank lending and ensured their capability of advising members on methods to acquire bank credit;

-Incorporating Gender Equity:FAIDA provided specially targeted business development training and mobile money activities for Afghan women.
-CNFA’s Enterprise Component promoted loans to female entrepreneurs through the release of requests for proposals (RFP).
+- Incorporating Gender Equity:FAIDA provided targeted business development training and mobile money activities for Afghan women.
+CNFA’s Enterprise Component promoted loans to women entrepreneurs through the release of requests for proposals (RFP).
 At the micro-level, FAIDA facilitated direct access to finance and business training for women through numerous activities:

 - Development of a concept note and credit scheme for the Afghan Women’s Business Federation to link women’s MSMEs with the formal financial sector;

-- Training of 42 businesswomen from Nangahar on developing business plans, financing their projects and marketing during a successful two-day Business and Gender workshop in Jalalabad, Nangahar – the first in a series of workshops held throughout the country.
+- Training of 42 businesswomen from Nangahar on developing business plans, financing their projects, and marketing during a successful two-day Business and Gender workshop in Jalalabad, Nangahar – the first in a series of workshops held throughout the country.